 Coba is about a 45-minute drive from Tulum.

 Coqui Coque also has a Perfumeria in Valladolid, which is part of their Only One Suite Collection.
 The spa here is a bit more traditional and sophisticated, which reflects the tranquil charm and strong cultural identity of the town.
-(Valladolid is known for its folk art, baroque colonial buildings, and religious festival celebrating Madonna de Candelaria.)
+(Valladolid is famous for its folk art, baroque colonial buildings, and religious festival celebrating Madonna de Candelaria.)

 Valladolid is about a 1.5 hours drive from Tulum.